awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-developer-portal.md

 ## Create an admin user for your developer portal<a name="apigateway-developer-portal-create-admin"></a>

-After you've deployed your developer portal, you'll want to create at least one Admin user\.
+After you deploy your developer portal, create at least one admin user\.
 You do that by creating a new user and adding that user to the administrator group for the Amazon Cognito user pool that AWS CloudFormation created when you deployed the developer portal\.

 **Create an admin user**